 What is the best compost for hanging baskets?

-When you grow plants in container and hanging baskets, it’s really important to use good compost.
+When you grow plants in container and hanging baskets, it’s really important to use the best compost for pots.

 A plant grown in a pot or basket will eventually use up all the nutrients in the compost.
 And because we tend to pack plants into hanging baskets, that can happen pretty quickly.